GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/WaitForEmptyInput.md

 # ApiClient.WaitForEmptyInput method (1 of 2)

 Wait for an Empty Input event to be received.
+NOTE: Some methods have an internal WaitForEmptyInput parameter, do not use this with them.

 ```csharp
 public bool WaitForEmptyInput(int timeout = 30)